 Gabe Sentlinger has worked in the field of hydrology for more than fourteen years.
 In 2015, he founded Fathom Scientific Ltd., an innovative cooperative technology incubator in the City of North Vancouver, bringing professionals with diverse skills together to collaborate to develop better tools for environmental monitoring, as well as to increase public engagement on water conservation.
 Fathom Scientific has made substantial environmental contributions by developing advanced hardware and software products that measure stream flow to help ensure the health of rivers and streams.
-In addition to their environmental products being used locally, they have sold their technology to environmental protection agencies around the world where they are used to support environmental compliance and research.
+In addition to their environmental products being used locally, they have sold their technology to environmental compliance and research.
 Gabe has worked tirelessly over years to carry out his vision of taking tangible steps to improve the physical environment and our awareness of our interrelationships with our environment.
 Through this work Gabe has quietly made a contribution far beyond his company's size.